Three great stories we found on the internet this week.

 Lionfish are devouring sea life along coral reefs from Florida to the Caribbean Sea.
 An invasive species with no natural predators, they’re a major impediment to saving struggling reefs.
 There’s no market for lionfish, so fisherfolk don’t have incentive to hunt them.
 Now, a project known as Inversa is providing that incentive by offering a “100 percent catch-to-cash” guarantee for lionfish.

-Sign up for the Reasons to be Cheerful newsletter.Fisherfolk sell their lionfish to Inversa, which turns them into fish leather.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Fisherfolk sell their lionfish to Inversa, which turns them into fish leather.
 The fish hides are dried and tanned, then sold to clothing and apparel companies to be turned into belts, wallets and handbags.
 Because the fibers in fish skin run crossways, it’s actually stronger than traditional leather.
 According to Inversa, each lionfish hide can save up to 70,000 native fish.

 “We’re really sort of empowering the consumer and fashion by doing something for the planet — then we empower dive communities in the fishing cooperatives all throughout the Caribbean to do something for themselves,” said Inversa’s CEO.